 Regardless of how you train, incorporating strongman training into your program will push your strength and conditioning to new heights!
 The main implements I recommend that anybody can do are Weighted Sleds, and Farmer Carries.

 Sure you need a special sled such as this one, but most gyms these days are starting to get a clue and investing in better cardio equipment.
-Pushing a weighted sled will help you get in shape and build strength if you use it correctly.
+Pushing a weighted sled will help you get in shape and gain strength if you use it correctly.

 As for Farmer Carries, I recommend using a Trap Bar over Dumbbells.
 You can use a special implement as they do in Strongman competitions, but they aren’t very beginner-friendly.
 Investing in a solid Trap Bar also allows you to do Trap Bar Deadlifts which is one of my favorite Deadlift variations by far!

 #9 Train Like A Bodybuilder

 When I say train like a Bodybuilder, I don’t mean 6 times a week using a million exercises per body part.
-I mean having muscular symmetry over your entire body.
+I mean having muscular symmetry.

 If you train your chest, train your back.
 Biceps, triceps.
 Quads, hamstrings.
 You get the picture!